A All-Purpose Overview of Ozone Video Editor

 Overloading Projects

-A typical misstep in Ozone Video Editor is adding too many effects:
+A typical misstep in Ozone Video Editor is adding countless filters:

 - Solution: Stick to a intentional set of transitions that support, rather than drown, your core message.